-Veterinary manufacturers are those companies which sponsor the development, registration and/or manufacture of end-use veterinary or animal products, including veterinary diagnostics, veterinary medical devices, etc..
+Veterinary Product Manufacturers are those companies which sponsor the development, registration and/or manufacture of end-use veterinary or animal health products including veterinary pharmaceuticals, veterinary diagnostics, veterinary nutraceuticals and veterinary medical devices.
 Many of these companies produce their products in FDA or USDA registered facilities.

 Veterinary Pharmaceutical, Device, & Diagnostic Companies and Veterinary Distributors

 This page contains information about animal health products, veterinary distribution and several of animal health companies operating in the animal health market.
 The animal health companies listed on this page do not represent all animal health companies or distributors, and all trademarks or tradenames are the property of the respective company.

 Veterinary Companies: Certain human pharmaceutical and medical device companies have veterinary pharmaceutical divisions, while others animal health companies are exclusively dedicated to the research, development, manufacturing and distribution of animal health products.
 Companies operating in the animal health market may also be referred to as animal health companies, animal pharmaceutical companies, veterinary companies, or veterinary pharmaceutical companies and pet food companies.
 However, this term may also reference veterinary distributors and veterinary reference laboratories.

 Certain animal health companies may manufacture animal pharmaceuticals or veterinary products for other companies or animal health distributors.
 In these situations, they may be referred to as a private label manufacturer or toll manufacturer, and may operate similar to contract development and manufacturing organizations (veterinary CDMO).